15 Christmas things to do in New York City

 Typical Christmas Market Shopping| ©Hellotickets

 Who doesn't love Christmas markets?
 New York is dazzling with lights and decorations, but the flea markets are decked out in a very special way.
-This one in particular combines a vintage flea market (where you can find real treasures) with a food hall (where you can sample creative offerings that will test your taste buds) and cultural events.
+Smorgasburg Winter Market combines a vintage flea market (where you can find real treasures) with a food hall (where you can sample creative offerings that will test your taste buds) and cultural events.

-Although the Brooklyn Flea and Smorgasburg Winter Market is not limited to the Christmas season, it's worth exploring one of Brooklyn's most diverse and active markets.
-It's perfect for those frosty days in the city and a good time spent shopping among the quirky stalls browsing for antiques or grabbing a sweet treat from the food stalls.
+Although the Brooklyn Flea and Smorgasburg Winter Market is not limited to the Christmas season, it's worth booking a tour of Williamsburg and exploring one of Brooklyn's most diverse and active markets on your own.
+Perfect for those frosty days and a good time spent shopping among the curious stalls browsing for antiques or grabbing a sweet treat from the food stalls.

-During the winter you'll find it at 25 Kent Avenue, on the eighth floor of a building with stunning views of the Manhattan skyline.
+During the winter in New York you'll find it at 25 Kent Avenue, on the eighth floor of a building with stunning views of the Manhattan skyline.
 Right between the two trendy neighbourhoods of Greenpoint and Williamsburg in Brooklyn.

 Practical info